AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 He sighed.
 "No, I'll do it.
 I'll call you when I have a location."

 "Thank you."
 But Sage was already gone.
 I sighed and flopped back on my bed.
 I should go downstairs to the gym.
 Or maybe I should go to the beach with my brothers.
-I could go take them to play paint ball.
+I could go take them to play paintball.
+I could have Dorian bring Drake over.
+No - I forgot he's with Reginald and the other dragons doing dragon things.
+Whatever the fuck that was.

+I pulled myself up off my bed and paced.
+Ophelia meowed at me
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODU0NjExNjcsLTM0NzM3MTgwOV19
+eyJoaXN0b3J5IjpbMjAxNjIyMjQxNywtMzQ3MzcxODA5XX0=
 -->